tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

-# Context
+# Contexts

-A context is a class meant to be event-sourced, i.e. associated with a stream of events.
+A context is a class meant to be event-sourced, i.e., associated with a stream of events.
-To buld the state of a context using stored events we use the _evolve_ function.
+To build the state of a context using stored events, we use the _evolve_ function.

- _events_ are associated to members of the cluster that end up in Update/Delete/Remove of some entity
+ _events_ are associated with members of the cluster that end up in Update/Delete/Remove of some entity

 Static members that are mandatory for any cluster of entities are:
 - __Zero__: the initial state (no events yet).
 - __StorageName__ and  __Version__: this combination uniquely identifies the cluster and lets the storage know in which stream to store events and snapshots.
 Whatever will be the storage (memory, Postgres, EventstoreDb, etc.) the cluster will be stored in a stream named as the concatenation of the _StorageName_ and the _Version_ (i.e. "_todo_01")

 - __SnapshotsInterval__: the number of events that can be stored after a snapshot before creating a new snapshot (i.e. the number of events between snapshots).

 The Command handler, by the runCommand function, applies a command, then stores the related events and returns the EventStore (database) IDs of those stored events and the KafkaDeliveryResult (if Kafka broker is enabled).